 Binghamton University also offers Zimride by Enterprise.
 Zimride is a unique way to carpool, using social networks to connect you with others in the Binghamton University community and trusted partners within the Finger Lakes Rideshare, Cornell University and Ithaca College.
 Students may sign up for Zimride, create a profile and easily find other students to travel with by posting a ride.

 Students can purchase parking permits online.
-You will need your PODS ID and password to login.
+You will need your BU login id and password to login.
 A vehicle must be registered with the University before parking on campus or it must be parked in a paid space.
 To register your vehicle and purchase a permit, log into your account and follow the instructions.

 First-year resident, non-transfer, matriculated students who have completed less than 24 academic credits at Binghamton University are not permitted to register or park a vehicle on campus including in the parking garage, Visitor Paid Lot or at parking meters.
 First-year students who reside off campus may register a vehicle on campus and purchase a parking permit.
 College credits earned while in high school are not accepted when determining parking eligibility.
 Resident first-year students who park a car on campus without permission from TAPS and upperclassmen who purchase a parking permit for a resident first-year student will be fined and/or face campus judicial action.